Muhammad-Mohsen/vsc-minimalist-git/README.md

 	- DONE - parse command output
 	- DONE - render message, date, author
 	- DONE - clean message from graph edges stuck to it
-	- decorators
+	- DONE - decorators
 		- DONE - branch
 		- DONE - tag
-		- origin
+		- DONE - origin
-		- head
+		- DONE - head
 	- DONE - graph
-		- separate component or should just each commit go to its parent?

-		- resolving branches
+	- DONE - resolving branches
-			- walk down the commit list, and assign each commit with its branch
+		- DOESN'T WORK - walk down the commit list, and assign each commit with its branch
 			- then if a commit belongs to multiple branches (is the parent to multiple commits)
 				- use `git branch --contains <commit-hash>` and use the branch listed at the end!! this won't work...the commit will belong to both branches :)
 		- DONE - or...or use the `--graph` flag and check where the bloody commit asterisk is!!!
 			- DONE - reserve space for commit marker based on index
 			- DONE - move edges to be under the cell element
 				- DONE - make the marker smaller
-					- DONE - edge bend resolution
+				- DONE - 'edge bend' resolution
 					- DONE - color: if multiple parents, take the color of the parent
 					- DONE - direction: if multiple parents + -ve direction + hits other markers, flip it!!

 	- DONE - search
 	- DONE - selection + multi-selection
 	- onclick: show diff